How to Start a Memorial Fund

 Set up a memorial website on Ever Loved and share some basic information about the person who passed away.
 You may also choose to include an obituary, if you wish.

 Enter information about the charitable or personal cause you’re raising money for, and share a little bit about why the cause is important.
-Save your changes.

 Optional: Add other information to the memorial website, like photos, funeral event information, your loved one’s final resting place and more.

 Easily share the memorial website with others via email, Facebook or by sharing the link.
 Friends and family members will be able donate directly through the memorial website, and the funds will be transferred to either you or the charity you’ve selected at the end of the memorial fundraising campaign.
 Ever Loved does not take a cut of donations, helping to ensure that the cause you're supporting receives the maximum impact.

 Ready to raise money in someone’s memory?